megacodist/algodraft/SPECIFICATION.md

 CONST $CONSTANT_NAME AS DataType <- value
 ```
 Let's break that down:
 * `CONST`: This keyword signals that you are defining a constant.
 * `$CONSTANT_NAME`: This is the identifier (name) you give your constant.
 It must start with `$`.
 The part after the $ should follow the [SCREAMING_SNAKE_CASE convention](#screaming_snake_case-upper_snake_case-or-macro_case).
 * `AS DataType`: Defines the type of the constant.
 * `<-`: The assignment operator.
 You're assigning the value on the right to the name on the left.
 * `value`: This is the actual fixed value the constant will hold.
 It can be a number, text (usually in quotes), a boolean (`TRUE`/`FALSE`), etc.
 ## Comments
 We are using `//` or `ℹ️` to start comments.
 ## Keywords
 This version of pseudocode has lots of keywords and they must be typed in all uppercase.
 All uppercase is reserved for keywords.

-## Natural Language Instructions
+## Natural Language Statements
 Sometimes we need to describe an action rather than imperatively coding it.
-In such cases we use Natural Language Instructions (NLIs) which consist of all-lower-case text right after `DO:` keyword.
+In such cases we use **Natural Language Statements** (NLSes) which consist of all-lower-case text right after `DO:` keyword.
 #### Examples
 ```
 DO: validate the order items for stock availability